powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 Let consider a network that is composed of one AC network, and one DC network.
 The voltage source converter is the link between AC and DC networks, it is linked to **one** AC bus at one side, and two DC nodes at the other side.
-Please note thet converters with a second optional AC terminal are not supported by Open Load Flow.
+Please note that converters with a second optional AC terminal are not supported by Open Load Flow.

-The converter can control either the power injected in the AC network (`P_PCC` control mode) or the voltage between its two DC nodes (`V_DC` control mode).
+The converter can control either the power received by the AC network (`P_PCC` control mode) or the voltage between its two DC nodes (`V_DC` control mode).
 At least one of the voltage source converters of the DC network must be in `V_DC` mode.
 Otherwise, an exception will be thrown.

 In addition to the control modes `P_PCC` and `V_DC`, the voltage source converter can be set in two modes :
-- Reactive power control mode, in which it imposes the reactive power injected from AC to DC, which is 0 by default.
+- Reactive power control mode, in which it imposes the reactive power received from AC to DC, which is 0 by default.
   In this case, the AC voltage is not fixed.
 - Voltage regulator control mode, in which it imposes the voltage at its AC Bus.
 In this case the reactive power is not fixed.

-We note $P_{AC}$ the power flow injected by the converter to the AC side.
+We note $P_{AC}$ the power flow injected by AC network into the converter.
-So $P_{AC}<0$ if the power flows from AC to DC and $P_{AC}>0$ otherwise.
+So $P_{AC}>0$ if the power flows from AC to DC and $P_{AC}<0$ otherwise.

 If the converter is in `P_PCC` control mode, we add an equation to impose $P_{AC}$ :